awsdocs/amazon-athena-user-guide/doc_source/drop-table.md

 # DROP TABLE<a name="drop-table"></a>

 Removes the metadata table definition for the table named `table_name`\.
-When you drop an external table, the underlying data remains intact because all tables in Athena are `EXTERNAL`\.
+When you drop an external table, the underlying data remains intact\.

 ## Synopsis<a name="synopsis"></a>